 Parents are most strongly urged to avoid taking family holidays during term time.
 Parents do not have the right to take their child out of school for such a holiday, and this is regularly explained to them.
 Should a parent decide nevertheless to go ahead with a holiday in term time it is essential they fill in a Leave of Absence request form at least 3 weeks prior to the absence.

 The holiday absence form will be used as evidence of the absence with the Attendance Improvement Officer (AIO).
 Three weeks’ notice must be given in order for the office to administer.
-Parents will be given a copy of the Leave of Absence request form once it has been processed.

 Very occasionally, holidays of more than two weeks to visit the Country of origin and family living overseas may be planned.
 Parents are urged to discuss with school staff, the most appropriate time of year and point in the child’s educational career for this visit to take place.
 This will help minimise disruption to the child’s progress at school.